 The book comes with a helpful CD to ensure you not only acquire basic Dutch vocabulary and grammar skills, but also the correct way to pronounce letters, words and simple phrases.
 Even if you end up butchering the language, your Dutch neighbors and work colleagues will appreciate the effort you’ve made to speak ‘Nederlands’.

-Become familiar with Dutch ‘cuisine’ in this cookbook that has 25 recipes of popular dishes and foods in Holland, including ‘stamppot’, ‘stroopwafels’ and ‘pannenkoeken’.
+Become familiar with Dutch ‘cuisine’ in this cookbook that has 25 recipes in English of popular dishes and foods in Holland, including ‘stamppot’, ‘stroopwafels’ and ‘pannenkoeken’.